3 Reasons Why You Need to Book Your Wedding Officiant Early

 I’ll bet that my schedule one year from whenever you contact me is already booked.
 If you want to marry a weekday, well that’s a whole different story.
 But a really popular officiant is going to be booked months or years in advance, and if you want to snag them to kick off your wedding, don’t wait.

-The ceremony is one of the most time-consuming parts of your wedding
+The ceremony is the most time consuming part of your wedding

 An officiant who writes ceremonies from scratch will dedicate anywhere from 20-30 hours working on just the ceremony alone.
 That’s not even including the time spent in meetings.
 I average around six hours of meetings in person because I want to get to know my couples.
 If I don’t get to know them, I’m basically writing a fictional ceremony, and nobody wants that.
 The process can be sped up, but if you really want to enjoy the process (and grab beers with your officiant!), you’ll need to book them as soon as you’ve set a date.